shlevanto/shlevanto/README.md

 - 👋 Hi, I’m @shlevanto
-- 🌱 I’m a psycholigst and BSc in computer science.
+- 🌱 Psycholigst and BSc in computer science.
-- 👀 I'm nterested in how humans, computers and data behaviour.
 - 🧑‍🎓 PhD student at DocPop, University of Helsinki
+- 👀 Researching work disability risks on population scale using Bayeasian networks
-- 💞️ I’m looking to collaborate on anything interesting and fun.
+- 💞️ Looking to collaborate on anything interesting and fun.
 - 📫 You can reach me at simo.levanto@helsinki.fi

 <!---